AI Vision Sensor#

 width#

-width returns the width of the detected object in pixels as an integer from 1 to 320.
+The width property reports the width of the detected object in pixels as a whole number from 1 to 320.

 ([AIVision1 v] object [width v])